erikdelange/Neural-networks-in-numpy/README.md

 # Neural networks in numpy

-A neural network can be defined just by using numpy as it is nothing more the some calculus.
+A neural network can be defined just by using numpy as it is actually just calculus.
 Using numpy can be helpful when trying to understand how a neural network actually works.
 This repository provides some hand-crafted examples.
 I devised them during my studies.
 When actually building a network I take an easier route using libraries like Keras.

 #### Datasets
 I assume using supervised learning.
 For supervised learning datasets are needed which specify inputs and the corresponding outputs.
 File *dataset.py* contains a number of exercise datasets.
 The simplest are truth tables for logical functions like XOR.
 A variant is a 2x2 pixel image which can contain several shapes (here I distinguish vertical, horizontal and diagonal lines).
 To make life a bit more interesting the images are not only black and white (i.e. 1's and 0's) but can be turned into grayscale images where the colour is a scalar ranging from 0 to 1.